syvanpera/tiniblog/content/posts/writing-a-snippet-manager-in-go.md

-What really took me by surprise, is that even though I've been a proponent for functional programming languages and style for some time know, I still managed to keep an open mind and embrace a language that certainly is in no way or shape a functional language.
+What really took me by surprise, is that even though I've been a proponent for functional programming languages and style for some time know, I still managed to keep an open mind and embrace a language that certainly is in no way, shape or form a functional language.

 Next step for me is to start getting the know the concurrent side of Go, as that's where the real beef is in Go.